elijah-t/elijah-t/README.md

 ### Welcome to my profile! 👋

-My name is Elijah Tungul (he/him), and I am a 20-year old computer science student at Ryerson University.
+My name is Elijah Tungul (he/him), and I am a 21 year old computer science student at Ryerson University.

 ### What am I working on right now? 🛠️